 Proposal: The biomass west of Port Alfred will be used, retaining the assumption that the proportion of sardine and anchovy west of Port Alfred has been unchanged over time.
 Only once in the past three years when the November cruises have extended east of Port Alfred was a substantial sardine biomass found east of Port Alfred (26% of total observed biomass in 2003, compared to <3% in 2004 and 2005).
-A model of a single sardine stock whose distribution changes over time will be considered.
-The model will output time series of abundances for the stock in each of the three areas identified in response to the first bullet point.
+A model of a single sardine population whose distribution changes over time will be considered.
+The model will output time series of abundances for the population in each of the three areas identified in response to the first bullet point.
 The distributional shifts with time will be determined by fitting to available survey data disaggregated for these three areas.
 Hypotheses for alternative possible future distributional shifts will need to be developed by the PWG.
-For this single stock hypothesis, no information on the past or future distribution of the catch by area is required, as catches wherever taken have the same impact on the stock.
+For this single population hypothesis, no information on the past or future distribution of the catch by area is required, as catches wherever taken have the same impact on the population.
+Note that changes in the growth rate should be incorporated through the ALKs.
+Changes in natural mortality will not be taken into account in the base case, but this may be considered for a robustness test.
+[AGREED]

 The current models do not account for slippage.
 Should this be incorporated?
 (If so, in due course, alternative plausible levels and their trends over time will need to be specified.)
 Proposal: Slippage will be accounted for in a sensitivity test to the chosen base case hypothesis (or, if necessary, some alternative hypotheses as well).
 An estimated fixed percentage of the anchovy and sardine slipped annually will be required in due course, or alternatively a fixed (or varying) annual tonnage slipped is required.
-The PWG will in due course be required to provide input into the proposed scenarios for possible slippage in the future.
+A task group has been appointed to discuss this slippage and report to the PWG; the PWG will in due course be required to provide input into the proposed scenarios for possible slippage in the future.
+The size distribution of slipped catch may be different from the distribution of the catch which is landed.
+Information regarding this likely difference will be required for the sensitivity test.
+[AGREED (in principle - figures to come after discussion)]